ZhangJchong/optical-imaging/README.md

-# LESHI
+# QDO

-This repository provides the code for the paper *Lensless Efficient Snapshot Hyperspectral Imaging aided by an LCoS-SLM.
+This repository provides the code for the paper *Quantization-aware Deep Optics for Diffractive Snapshot Hyperspectral Imaging* (CVPR 2022).

 ## Environment